holygeek/git-number/README.markdown

 Copy (or make a symbolic link to) 'git-number', 'git-list', 'git-id' into your
 $HOME/bin directory, or wherever you prefer to put them.

+## See also ##

+[scm_breeze](https://github.com/ndbroadbent/scm_breeze) by Nathan Broadbent -  similar in spirit with git-number, has more features, requires either bash or zsh.